-THE FAILURE THAT NECESSITATES GOVERNANCE
+THE FAILURE THAT NECESSITATES STRUCTURE

 In these cases, the data is sound.
 The methods are correct.
 The outputs are polished.

-And still, no decision moves.
+And still, no decision.

 NAMING THE FAILURE MODE

+When it fails, it does so with a whisper.
 Not because the work is wrong, but because it is scoped to satisfy process rather than withstand pressure.

 That failure mode has a name: Insight Compliance.